fluttercandies/flutter_photo_manager/README.md

 ### Clear caches

-You can use the `PhotoManager.clearFileCache()` method to clear all caches that generated by this plugin.
+You can use the `PhotoManager.clearFileCache()` method to clear all caches that generated by the plugin.
 Here are caches generate timing with different platforms, types and resolutions.